 We work to become a critical friend to services, with a shared aim of eradicating oppressive practice, safeguarding young women and amplifying their voice in this process.
 Ultimately, our case consultations will upskill, raise awareness, and support professionals to better provide services to young women and girls through the lens of gender and other intersections of identity.

 As part of our Rescue and Response team, our Gender Consultant delivers case consultations to professionals across London.

-In addition to the outcomes listed above, she also delivers training across London, and works to increase the rates of referrals of young women into the Rescue and Response service.
+In addition to the outcomes listed above, she also delivers training across London and works to increase the rates of referrals of young women and girls into the Rescue and Response service.

-Finally, we will deliver specialist and awareness raising training to professionals and community members, so that young women affected by gangs and county lines are more readily identified and better supported.
+We deliver specialist and awareness-raising training to professionals and community members so that young women and girls affected by criminal exploitation and violence are more readily identified and better supported.